microsoft/vscode-data-wrangler/README.md

  - 🐼 Automatic Pandas code preview & export
  - 🚀 Launch from CSV/Parquet/Excel/Jsonl files or Jupyter notebooks
  - 🤖 GitHub Copilot integration: just ask it to perform the data operations you need
- - ⚙️ Give it an example and it will figure out the rest of the rows based on it
+ - ⚙️ FlashFill integration: Provide an example to automatically fill all remaining rows in a column

 [Data Wrangler](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.datawrangler) is a data viewing and cleaning tool that is integrated into VS Code and VS Code Jupyter Notebooks.
 It provides a rich user interface to view and analyze your data, show insightful column statistics and visualizations, and can automatically generate Pandas code as you clean and transform the data if that's your goal.